 Accepting bookings online for training sessions is one of the most important features of a personal trainer website.
 Make it as easy as possible to book an appointment with a dedicated appointment booking page.
 You can easily add booking widgets from Setmore or BookingBug using the Widget/HTML Element.

 Whether your focus is on content marketing or giving workout tips, a blog is an essential part of a personal trainer website.
-Add a dedicated blog page, and read up on how to get started writing blog posts as well as how to best display blog posts on your site.
+Add a dedicated blog page, and read up on how to get started writing blog posts.
 People are always searching for personal trainer blogs and online fitness training, so blogging is a great way to gain traction for your fitness site.
 Upload videos to YouTube or Vimeo and add them to your blog posts with the Video Element to show off your fitness training online, and consider creating an online fitness program to keep your readers coming back for more.

 Everyone needs an easy way to get in touch with you, whether it’s to ask about your training services, rates, availability, to reschedule an appointment, or get any other information.
 You can easily place a Form Element on any page of your site to make it into a great Contact page.
 Try adding more resources like a list of phone numbers and email addresses in case you want people to directly contact a specific trainer.
 The Contact page is also a great spot to put links to all of your social media profiles, making it easy for people to find you and your fitness coaches online wherever they might be.
 If you can condense the information enough, you could even skip a contact page and put the form, email addresses, and social media links directly into the sidebar or footer of your template which would present the information on every page of the site.